postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 `https://5327d2ae-89ac-4568-b0cb-190b7f3408b2.mock.pstmn.io/get?test=123`

 There's no need to add an `x-api-key` header, as the mock server is public, so just select **Send** to send the request.
-The response from the mock server is displayed in the response pane.
+The response pane shows the response from the mock server.

 <img alt="Sending a request to the mock server" src="https://assets.postman.com/postman-docs/mock-api-mock-response-v9-14.jpg" width="893px">

 Notice that the response is identical to the example you saved for `Request 1`.
 That's because the mock server uses the example to create a response.
-If you added additional requests and examples to the collection, try sending them to the mock server using the mock server URL and the request path.
+If you added more requests and examples to the collection, try sending them to the mock server using the mock server URL and the request path.

 ## Adding optional request headers